akumina/AkuminaDev/docs/SLW-Custom-Views.md

  5. It is mandatory to have "ak-slw-group" class on you group element and "ak-slw-item" class on your item element to allow for editing them in the Edit Page mode

  6. Comments will not work in SLW views.
-The widget will fail to render if any comments are added in the view (html comments <!--->)
+The widget will fail to render if any comments are added in the view (html comment <!--->)

 ### Deploying custom views to your site